sagemath/trac_to_gh/Issue 7977.md

 # Issue 7977: explain how to use the MATH block and automatic numbering with hash-dot

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7977

 Original creator: mvngu